 Study Programs in Tibetan Studies at UVa

-The study of Tibet at the graduate level may be pursued the UVa Department of Anthropology, the Department of East Asian Languages, Literatures, and Cultures, and the Department of Religious Studies.
+The study of Tibet at the graduate level may be pursued through the Department of East Asian Languages, Literatures, and Cultures and the Department of Religious Studies or through other departments in connection with one of these two programs.
 The study of Tibetan Buddhism and Bon has been an integral part of the humanities and social sciences at UVa for more than thirty-five years.
 Housed in the Department of Religious Studies, the Tibetan Buddhist Studies program maintains an international reputation for its graduate and undergraduate studies, its overseas programs, its innovative digital scholarship, and its ongoing promotion of research in Tibetan culture and society.
 Read more…

 Recognizing the import of study abroad programs for enhancing globally aware education, the University of Virginia was one of the first American universities to conduct an accredited academic program in Tibet.
 In conjunction with Tibet University in Lhasa and Qinghai Nationalities University in Ziling, UVa has offered students three unique programs, a semester-long program in Lhasa, a summer language program in Lhasa, and a summer course in the Amdo region.
 Read more….

 The University of Virginia has been a global leader in the teaching and research of Tibetan language, as well as creating new pedagogical resources for its study.
 Since the 1970’s, the study of Classical Tibetan language has been a central component of graduate work in Tibetan Studies.
 In 2007, Tibetan language was added to the Department of East Asian Languages, Literatures, and Cultures’ degree programs in East Asian Studies and East Asian Languages and Literatures.
 In addition, the university offers a summer language immersion program here at UVa.
 Read more….